Request amounts to $9,306 increase over 2013 allocation.

 At Large Council Member Wayne Melbye noted that the city pays the salary of a full-time library maintenance person, which is not included in LARL's budget numbers.
 Finance Director Angel Hoeffner added that local property tax revenue essentially funds the city's LARL budget allocation, so if the city increased its allocation it would likely have to come through an increase in the local levy.

-Page 2 of 2 - "If we don't make increases (in the LARL contribution), the LARL board will have to look at cutting back services," Johnson said.
+"If we don't make increases (in the LARL contribution), the LARL board will have to look at cutting back services," Johnson said.
 Lynch added that if, for example, no additional dollars were allocated by the city for the Crookston LARL branch, reductions would likely follow specific to the Crookston facility, not system-wide.

 Boike noted that LARL leaders are currently working on a three-year strategic plan, and that public forums will be scheduled in the coming months.